ganeshghube/Learn_DevSec_Ops/git/README.md

 git init
 ````

-### 1.6 What is git clone?
-Iwhat is difference between git clone and git init?
+### 1.6 What is git clone? what is difference between git clone and git init?
 Answer: git clone is primarily used to point to an existing repo and make a clone or copy of that repo at in a new directory, at another location.
 The original repository can be located on the local filesystem or on remote machine accessible supported protocols.
 The git clone command copies an existing Git repository

 Cloning a local or remote repository : Cloning to a specific folder.
 Clone the repository located at ＜repo＞ into the folder called ~＜directory＞! on the local machine.